Proof-of-concept of a xenon-based cryogenic heat pump demonstrator for future liquid xenon observatories: Introduction

-To mitigate these intrinsic backgrounds, LXe can be purified through cryogenic distillation as pioneered by XMASS in case of krypton removal \cite{XMASS}, and further developed and extended towards radon removal by the XENON collaboration \cite{xenonnt_rn_level_neutrino_floor,radon_removal_system}.
-The ra\-don removal system of the XENONnT experiment is composed of two components: A cryogenic distillation column, which utilizes the difference in vapor pressure of two fluids to effectively separate them through a repetitive process of evaporation and condensation.
-Plus, a radon-free xenon compressor, to lower the heating and cooling power requirements of this process via a kind of heat pump.
-During the distillation, less volatile radon accumulates at the bottom of the distillation column where it is trapped until it decays, while purified xenon is extracted from the top of the column.
-The reduction of \isotope[222]{Rn} in the detector highly depends on the xenon mass flow, because it must be removed before it decays within the active detector volume.
-With a continuous flow of \qty{79}{\kilo\gram\per\hour}, the XENONnT radon-removal system purifies the entire \qty{8.5}{\tonne} LXe volume of the experiment in \qty{4.5}{\day}.
-This process enables a reduction in radon concentration by about a factor of four, to a baseline concentration \qty{0.9}{\micro \becquerel \per \kilo \gram} \cite{xenonnt_rn_level_neutrino_floor}.
-To achieve this reduction an external cooling and heating power of about \qty{3}{\kilo \watt} are required, which is reduced to about \qty{1}{\kilo \watt} by employing a sort of heat pump concept enabled through the aforementioned radon-free compressor.
-The remaining cooling and heating power is provided through evaporation of liquid nitrogen (LN$_2$) and electrical heater cartridges \cite{radon_removal_system}.
+To mitigate these intrinsic backgrounds, LXe can be purified through cryogenic distillation as pioneered by XMASS in case of krypton removal \cite{XMASS}, and further developed and extended towards radon removal by the XENON collaboration \cite{xenonnt_rn_level_neutrino_floor,xenonnt_kr_removal,radon_removal_system}.
+The ra\-don removal system of the XENONnT experiment is composed of two components: a cryogenic distillation column, which exploits the differences in vapor pressure of two fluids to achieve separation through a repeated evaporation and condensation, and a radon-free xenon compressor that reduces external heating and cooling power requirements by operating the radon removal system in a heat-pump-like mode \cite{radon_removal_system}.
+During the distillation, less volatile radon accumulates inside the LXe at the bottom of the distillation column, where it is trapped until it decays, while the purified ultra-clean gaseous xenon (GXe) is extracted from the top of the column.
+The extracted clean gas is compressed by the radon-free compressors and condensed using the LXe inside the bottom part of the column.
+This in-line heat-pump-like process reduces the external cooling power provided by liquid nitrogen (LN$_2$) from about \qty{3}{\kilo \watt} to about \qty{1}{\kilo \watt}, utilizing electrical power instead\footnote{The radon-free compressor is composed of 4 individual pumps with a power rating of \qty{1.5}{\kilo \watt} per drive.
+Three out of four compressors are typically running during operation \cite{xenonnt_rn_level_neutrino_floor,radon_removal_system}.}.
+At the same time the phase change of the condensing clean xenon provides about \qty{2}{\kilo \watt} of heating power to evaporate the LXe inside the bottom part of the column.
+The remaining cooling and heating power of about \qty{1}{\kilo \watt} is provided through the evaporation of liquid nitrogen (LN$_2$) and electrical heater cartridges \cite{radon_removal_system}.
+The reduction of \isotope[222]{Rn} in the detector strongly depends on the purification mass flow through the column, which sets the characteristic timescale for the radon removal relative to its decay within the active detector volume.
+With a continuous flow of \qty{62}{\kilo\gram\per\hour}, the XENONnT radon-removal system purifies the entire \qty{8.5}{\tonne} LXe volume of the experiment in \qty{5.7}{\day}.
+This process enables a reduction in radon concentration by about a factor of four, to a baseline concentration of \qty{0.9}{\micro \becquerel \per \kilo \gram} \cite{xenonnt_rn_level_neutrino_floor}.